 - Defense of personal injury case where plaintiff claimed he needed a disc replacement surgery.
 Plaintiff was driver of passenger vehicle; bus driver collided with plaintiff's vehicle.
 Plaintiff was involved in another minor motor vehicle accident subsequently.
 Plaintiff claimed serious personal injury.
 Defense counsel persuaded jury that plaintiff sustained a minor soft tissue injury and commensurate damages were awarded.

-- Defense of security company in case where plaintiff alleged that guard breached his duty of care by not intervening in assault in mall parking lot.
+- Defense of a security company in case where plaintiff alleged that guard breached his duty of care by not intervening in assault in mall parking lot.
 Case was dismissed on summary judgment, affirmed on appeal, with Court agreeing that there was no special relationship between security guard and patron of shopping mall, such that no duty existed and no duty was breached.

 Publications & Presentations